Inventory Management

 Cons

-Sortly inventory management software simplifies the inventory management process.
-Sortly helps you track, manage, and organize your inventory—from any device, in any location.
-You can easily track inventory, supplies, parts, tools, assets like equipment and machinery, and anything else that matters to your business.
-Sortly comes equipped with smart features like barcoding & QR coding, low stock alerts, customizable folders, data-rich reporting, and much more.
+With Sortly, you can track inventory, supplies, parts, tools, assets, and anything else that matters to your business.
+It comes equipped with smart features like barcoding & QR coding, low stock alerts, customizable folders, data-rich reporting, and much more.
 Best of all, you can update inventory right from your smartphone, whether you’re on the job, in the warehouse, or on the go.
-Can a spreadsheet do that?

-Whether you’re just getting started with inventory management or you’re an expert looking for a more efficient solution, we can transform how your company manages inventory—so you can focus on building your business.
-That’s why over 10,000 businesses globally trust us as their inventory management solution.
+Whether you’re just getting started with inventory management or you’re an expert looking for a more efficient solution, we can transform how your company manages inventory—so you can focus on your business.
+That’s why over 15,000 businesses globally trust us as their inventory management solution.